How to become an out-of-network provider

 What is an out-of-network provider?

-Network participation has benefits: It’s easy for people to find your practice, you have a fee schedule to work off of and prospects are more likely to convert into patients.
+Network participation has benefits: It’s easy for people to find your practice, you have a fee schedule to work off of and prospects may be more likely to convert into patients.

 Why leave your network in the first place?